mekaala/react-tetris/README.md

 I wanted to build this game with the intention of learning more about React Hooks, making styled components that are properly mapped, and using arrays to build shapes in code.

 I learned not only how to utilize React Hooks, but to set key codes, structure future React projects where I can import various hook files from a specialized "hooks" foler, and setting motion for items on an application.

+## Future Plans

+I want to strengthen this application with more features.

+1. Most importantly, I want users to pause the game so they can take a break.

+2. I also want to add an auto-drop input to make for faster gameplay.

+3. Another feature to add would be to add a preview window for the next Tetromino.
+Planning your rows is the most important part of Tetris, so letting users see the next block to come would be very helpful.

 I hope to improve upon this project by adding more features such as a hard drop that brings down Tetrominos to the bottom rapidly, and pausing to keep pacing comfortable.

 # Getting Started with Create React App